Peter-Roh/IndieRecords/README.md

 - [ ] likes, dislikes for each music
 - [ ] Automatically delete the artist's music the user dislke
 - [ ] comments
+- [ ] music chart based on number of likes